Lê Đức Thọ: 1971

+1972

-By May 1971, Thọ started to change tactics in the talks, insisting that the main issue now was removing President Thiệu after the Americans departed.
-In July 1971, Kissinger taunted Thọ with the news that President Nixon would be visiting China soon to meet Mao Zedong, telling him that the days when the North Vietnamese could count of the supply of Chinese arms were coming to close.
-Thọ showed no emotion, saying: "That is your affair.
-Our fighting is our preoccupation, and that will decide the outcome for our country.
-What you have told us will have no influence on our fighting".
-In March 1972, the North Vietnamese launched the Easter Offensive that was initially successful, and led to warnings that the United States would start bombing North Vietnam again.
-Thọ sent a message saying if the bombing was resumed, it would be "a very serious step of escalation, aimed at stopping the collapse of the situation in South Vietnam and putting pressure on us".
+On 30 March 1972, the North Vietnamese launched the Easter Offensive.
+It was initially successful and provoked a resumption of US bombing of North Vietnam in Operation Freedom Train, beginning on 6 April.
+Thọ sent a message in mid-April, saying the resumed bombing was "a very serious step of escalation, aimed at stopping the collapse of the situation in South Vietnam and putting pressure on us".

 On 2 May 1972, Thọ had his 13th meeting with Kissinger in Paris.
-The meeting was hostile as the North Vietnamese had just taken Quang Tri City in South Vietnam, which led Nixon to tell Kissinger "No nonsense.
+The meeting was hostile, as the North Vietnamese had just taken Quang Tri City in South Vietnam, which led Nixon to tell Kissinger "No nonsense.
 No niceness.
 No accommodations".
 During the meeting, Thọ mentioned that Senator William Fulbright was criticizing the Nixon administration, leading Kissinger to say: "Our domestic discussions are no concern of yours".
 Thọ snapped back: "I'm giving an example to prove that Americans share our views".
-When Kissinger asked Thọ why North Vietnam had not responded on a proposal he sent via the Soviet Union, Thọ replied: "We have on many occasions said that if you have any question, you should talk to directly to us, and we shall talk directly to you.
+When Kissinger asked Thọ why North Vietnam had not responded to a proposal he sent via the Soviet Union, Thọ replied: "We have on many occasions said that if you have any question, you should talk to directly to us, and we shall talk directly to you.
 We don't speak through a third person".

 Thọ next met Kissinger on 19 July 1972.
-Kissinger asked: "If the United States can accept governments in large that are not pro-American, why should it insist on a pro-U.S government in Saigon?"
-Thọ stated that Kissinger were not offering anything new.
-By August 1972, Kissinger was promising Thọ that he would pressure Thieu to resign if only Thọ would agree to make a peace deal before the presidential elections of that year.
-Thọ told Kissinger that the timetable for Thieu's departure was no longer an immediate concern, and instead he wanted some $8 billion in reparations for the war damage.
+Kissinger tried to persuade Thọ that he had nothing to fear from the United States in the long term, and asked: "when we can live with governments that are not pro-American in the largest Asian nations, why should we insist on a government that is pro-American in Saigon?"
+Thọ stated that Kissinger was not offering anything new.
+By August 1972, Kissinger was promising Thọ that he would pressure Nguyễn Văn Thiệu to resign only if Thọ would agree to make a peace deal before the presidential elections of that year.
+Thọ told Kissinger that the timetable for Thiệu's departure was no longer an immediate concern, and instead he wanted some $8 billion in reparations for war damage.
 Kissinger also told Thọ that he wanted to tell the world about their secret meetings since 1970 in order to give the impression that Nixon was making progress on peace in Vietnam, a suggestion that Thọ rejected, saying it was not his job to assist Nixon's reelection campaign.
 On 15 September 1972, Kissinger told Thọ: "We wish to end before October 15-if sooner, all the better".
 Thọ told Hanoi that Kissinger wanted a peace agreement before the election and now was the best time to settle.